antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

  ---
  The oncogenomics department of the AMC has gathered a richly annotated set of neuroblastoma tumors.
 To easily explore this, the R2 development team has devised the concept of Datascopes; a convenient view on the data with some pre-built analyses readily available.

- * Go to R2 <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>
+ * Go to R2 <a href="http://r2.amc.nl" target="_blank">http://r2platform.com</a>

- * Log on to the R2 platform with your own credentials, credentials that were provided (or ask R2 Team members for a login).
-If you use your own credentials, make sure that your user account received the upgrade from r2 support.
+ * Log on to the R2 platform with your own credentials, or with credentials that were provided (or ask R2 Team members for a login).
+If you use your own credentials, make sure that your user account received the upgrade from R2 support.
  * In the left menu click on **Change Data Scope** > **Training** > **Graduate Training Course**
  * If correct, you see 4 colorful tiles in the middle of the screen, one of which reads *Cohort Overview*.
 If instead you see a box 0 with a button **Go to Graduate Training Course portal**, please click this button.